-Government of India., Report on the Third Agricultural Labour Enquiry Report of the National Commission on Rural Labour (1991) New Delhi, Government of India Ministry of Labour
+Government of India., Report on the Third Agricultural Labour Enquiry

+Report of the National Commission on Rural Labour (1991) New Delhi, Government of India Ministry of Labour

 Note: Latest Case Laws and Journal Articles should be updated regularly and included in the curriculum.
+The above list of books is not an exhaustive one.

 LL.M.
-SYLLABUS GROUP - B LABOUR, CAPITAL AND LAW OPTIONAL PAPER-III
+SYLLABUS GROUP - B LABOUR, CAPITAL AND LAW OPTIONAL PAPER-III TOTAL CREDITS ALLOTTED: 6